Aging of South Korea

-In South Korea, aging refers to an increase in the proportion of senior citizens to the total population.
-The term "senior citizens" include those aged 65 or older.
-According to Article 3 no.1 of the Framework Act on Low Birthrate of an Aging Society, the term "aging population" refers to the increasing proportion of elderly people in the entire population.
+In demographic terms, aging refers to an increase in the proportion of senior citizens to the total population.
+The term "senior citizen" encompasses those aged 65 or older.
+In 2045, South Korea is projected to become the world's most aged population, surpassing Japan.
+Senior citizens will reach 46.5 percent of the population in 2067, outnumbering the working age population.